-- 50,000 options with a vesting condition to provide the service continuously for about 4 years from service commencement date.
-The Group's management expects Mr Anton Gauffin to fulfil the service condition. - 75,000 options with a vesting condition to provide the service continuously for about 4 years from service commencement date and to meet 2021 EBITDA target.
-The Group's management expects Mr Anton Gauffin to fulfil the service condition, and the estimated cost reflects the 2021 EBITDA target realisation. - 375,000 options with a variable vesting period due to the market condition, i.e., condition to meet the Company's market capitalization milestones.
-The Group's management estimates that 6 years of continuous service will be required for options to vest.
+• 50,000 options with a vesting condition to provide the service continuously for about four years from the service commencement date.
+The Group's management expects Mr. Anton Gauffin to fulfill the service condition.

+- 75,000 options with a vesting condition to provide the service continuously for about four years from the service commencement date and to meet 2021 EBITDA target.
+These options were forfeited since the performance condition was not met. - 375,000 options with a variable vesting period due to the market condition, i.e., condition to meet the Company's market capitalization milestones.
+The Group's management estimated that a total of six years of continuous service from the service commencement date will be required for options to vest.

-Similar to other share-based payments in the Group, for this program staged vesting applies, i.e., each instalment has different vesting period and is treated as a separate award with a different vesting period.
+Similar to other share-based payments in the Group, for this program, staged vesting applies, i.e., each instalment has a different vesting period and is treated as a separate award with a different vesting period.